neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (multiple-mating-systems-lizard)=
 #### Understanding MIXED behavioral phenotypes

-It is possible that there are conditions under which neither behavioral phenotypes alone are evolutionarily stable, but a population consisting of both co-existing phenotypes is.
+It *IS* possible that there are conditions under which neither behavioral phenotypes alone are evolutionarily stable, but a population consisting of both co-existing phenotypes is.
 For example, we know of behavioral phenotypes that have higher fitness than the alternative only when that alternative exists.

 Here are a few as examples:
 - *sitter* versus *rover* foraging behavior ([fruit flies](https://doi.org/10.1038/nature05764))